At fifteen, standing at Glacier Point in Yosemite, something in me awakened.

 it still wasn’t the same.

-What began to stand out to me over time was how differently people experienced the same place.
+What began to stand out to me over time was how people experienced these places differently than I did.

-I would watch others pass through it, and it seemed like many never really saw it.
+I would watch others reactions and it seemed to me like they were not really seeing what I saw.

 That began to stir something deeper in me — a question I didn’t yet have words for.